vibqetowi/soen321-project-log/README.md

 - Static Analysis gave a very low score of 37 and found 4 trackers, a decent number of permissions were not protected with others needing checks to their permissions to ensure secutiry, this application also allows clear text traffic which is quite worrying.
 - Burp Suite found that the only https calls that were made were to firebase or to dschloss.net, a site thought to be run by the devoloper but still unclear, it seems to be the main backend for the site and takes down info relating to what the user gives as input.

+## Better Help
+- Static Analysis gave a low score of 34 and found 3 trackers, this app had a high number of unprotected activites found during the manifest analysis, most related to the video feature.
+It also discloses IP addresses and has permission issues relating to bluetooth settings.
+- Burp Suite found that it calls almost exclusively to a website titled static.betterhelp.com which is presumably owned by the app developer given the shared name, although these calls include very high amounts of data being sent to this website which caused the data records to baloon to much larger sizes then the other apps.

 ## [SuperBetter](https://play.google.com/store/apps/details?id=com.superbetter.paid)